 In addition to park entrance fees, there is a $3 per person camping fee that is paid at the fee station.
 Your permit will contain your campsite number.

 At the Backcountry Camping Loop Trail, follow the orange markers with a spade symbol for roughly a mile until you reach your designated spot identified by a tent symbol adjacent to a site number.
 A map is also on the back of your permit for reference.

 If primitive backcountry camping isn’t for you, there are a couple campgrounds nearby.
 For the self-sufficient, Holloman Lake is free and extremely close.
 The downside is there are no amenities.

 For relative glamping, try Oliver Lee Memorial State Park located at the base of beautiful Dog Canyon. $10 a night gets you modern restrooms with hot showers.

 White Sands National Monument Hotels

 The two best places to book a hotel or Airbnb nearby with plenty of restaurants are Alamogordo and Las Cruces depending on your next destination.
 We choose to stay in Ruidosa to be close to our first attraction the next day.

 On average, the temperature changes 35° F between the daily high and low.
-That is a big swing so you need to come prepared, especially if you are White Sands camping.
+That is a big swing so you need to come prepared, especially if you are camping at White Sands National Monument.
 There are four key definable attributes for the weather.